 Use cases

-Typical use cases for 3GPP services to support the provision of AtoN, including VTS, include the following:
+Typical use cases for IMT, such as 3GPP services, to support the provision of AtoN, including VTS, include the following:

 Monitoring of Aids to Navigation: 3GPP provides a communications channel for remote Internet of Things (IoT) devices allowing the shore authority to monitor a wide range of peripheral AtoN and their supporting subsystems including batteries, solar panels and electricity generating systems.
 The 3GPP networks allows positioning to be determined without the use of GNSS.